 I know that we were all taught differently, but remember that pressure cooking is much different than stovetop cooking.

-Why is it so different and why is it so much quicker?
+Why is Instant Pot Rice so different and why is it so much quicker?

 Because you don’t lose water to evaporation in pressure cooking, you don’t need more water for the more fibrous rice like brown.

 However, different types of rice do require different cooking times because the water needs more time to penetrate the outer husk for brown, black and red rice.

 Be sure to be patient and let the steam release naturally when your rice is done because that’s actually time that the rice is cooking.
 If you use a quick release, the rice won’t be cooked all the way through.

 Below you’ll find a printable chart that outlines cooking and NPR (natural pressure release) times for each type of rice.

 Tips and Tricks For Making Rice In a Pressure Cooker

-Not everyone likes their rice exactly the same way and mistakes can always occur in cooking, so below is a list of how to handle if the rice doesn’t turn out exactly the way you want it to:
+Not everyone likes their pressure cooker rice exactly the same way and mistakes can always occur in cooking, so below is a list of how to handle if the rice doesn’t turn out exactly the way you want it to: